-Cabinet cooling must ensure that the ambient temperature immediately surrounding the drive will not exceed temperature conditions specified in Section 6.4.1.
-Specific consideration should be given to make sure adequate air circulation is present around the printed circuit board (PCB) to meet the requirements of Section 6.4.1.
+Cabinet cooling must be designed by the customer so that the ambient temperature immediately surrounding the drive will not exceed temperature conditions specified in Section 6.4.1, "Temperature."
+Specific consideration should be given to make sure adequate air circulation is present around the printed circuit board (PCB) to meet the requirements of Section 6.4.1, "Temperature."